top of page

 Joyce Jonathan Crone

-Joyce is Haudenosaunee, Mohawk, turtle clan, from The Six Nations of the Grand.
+Joyce is Haudenosaunee, Mohawk, Turtle clan, and grew up on The Six Nations of the Grand.
 She is a retired teacher with 33 years of experience including the role of First Nations, Metis and Inuit school board consultant, and department head of Special Education.
-Her experience includes kindergarten, Special Education, English, and Indigenous Studies.
-Joyce has a rich and diverse life journey including travels to the Amazon River, Nunavut, and five outreach trips to Haiti.
-Joyce led groups of Canadian teachers and artists to Haiti to support children and education, Joyce is retired and makes her home in Huntsville Ontario.
-She is a freelance writer and has published work with The Ontario Native Literacy Coalition.
-She has a local radio talk show, and pens a column with a local newspaper.
-Joyce is a free spirit and humanitarian, who embodies compassion, faith and justice.
+Her experience includes kindergarten, ESL, Special Education, English, and Indigenous Studies.
+Joyce has a rich and diverse life journey including outreach travel to the Amazon River, Nunavut, and five trips to Haiti.
+Joyce led groups of Canadian teachers and artists to Haiti to support children and education as well as holding sick and dying babies and children.
+Joyce and her family have been part of the Huntsville community since 2005.
+She is a freelance writer and has published work with The Ontario Native Literacy Coalition and Niagara College.
+She is host to "Station to Nation" a weekly Indigenous music show, and has penned a column with a local newspaper.
+Joyce is a free spirit and humanitarian, who embodies compassion, faith, inclusion, equity and justice.

 monique_edited.jpg